Israel strikes state-run Iranian TV during live broadcast after Iranian missiles kill 8 in Israel

 Ahead of Israel's initial attack, its Mossad spy agency positioned explosive drones and precision weapons inside Iran.
 Since then, Iran has reportedly detained several people and hanged one on suspicion of espionage.

-Amir Vahdat and Nasser Karimi contributed from Tehran, Iran.
-Tia Goldenberg in Tel Aviv and Isaac Scharf and Julia Frankel in Jerusalem, Isabel DeBre in Buenos Aires, Argentina, Farnoush Amiri in New York and David Rising in Bangkok contributed to this report.
+Associated Press writers Amir Vahdat and Nasser Karimi in Tehran, Iran; Tia Goldenberg in Tel Aviv; Isaac Scharf and Julia Frankel in Jerusalem; Isabel DeBre in Buenos Aires, Argentina; Farnoush Amiri in New York; Darlene Superville in Washington and David Rising in Bangkok contributed to this report.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.